Akkermansia for Kids: Boosting Childhood Health

 FAQs: Akkermansia for Children

-Next-Microbiome’s chewables are free from common allergens: no dairy, soy, gluten, or nuts.
+Yes.
+It’s free from dairy, soy, gluten, and nuts.

-No problem — consistency is key, but occasional misses are fine.
+No worries.
+Consistency helps, but occasional skips are fine.

 Real Parents, Real Results